viveks-codes/IBW-Dataset/docs/index.md

 * Did a Deep down study on how Google Translate works for English to Hindi

-# Google Translate: a Deep Down Study
+# Google Translate: a Study

 We used Google Translate to convert English dataset into Hindi.
 As opposed to what one might expect with Google, it is not so awesome.
 It has its limitations but can at least help the user to understand the general